xkyleann/TicketLineDesign/README.md

 ## Projects

 ### Project 1: [Medical Clinic](https://github.com/xkyleann/Java_Portfolio/tree/main/OOP_Physics)
 Description: The business goal of the project is to provide the User with the possibility of contacting a medical clinic to arrange a visit/medical consultation in a way that does not require telephone contact with the clinic.
 This will reduce the number of calls, which will shorten the waiting time for a connection with a clinic employee and will also increase the quality of services provided.
-Aim is making diagrams to understand system better.
+Aim is to make diagrams to understand the system better.
 <details>
 <summary><b>1.
 Glossary of Terms </b></summary>
 <table>